-\xhdr{Starting Material} We denote the space of all chemical molecules as $\mathcal{M}$.
-The starting materials are a special set of molecules, denoted as $\mathcal{S} \subseteq \mathcal{M}$.
-AiZynthFinder~\citep{genheden2020aizynthfinder} defines the starting material as a commercially purchasable compound.
-ZINC~\citep{sterling2015zinc} releases the open source databases of purchasable compounds.
+\paragraph{Starting Material.} We denote the space of all chemical molecules as $\mathcal{M}$.
+Following AiZynthFinder~\citep{genheden2020aizynthfinder}, we define the starting materials as a set of commercially purchasable molecules, denoted as $\mathcal{S} \subseteq \mathcal{M}$.
+ZINC~\citep{sterling2015zinc} releases the open-source databases of purchasable compounds.
 We define this list of compounds in these databases as our starting materials.

-\xhdr{Reaction Tree and Reaction Routes} Given the above definitions, we can denote a reaction tree~\citep{shibukawa2020compret,nguyen2021generative} as $\mathcal{T}=\{T, \mathcal{R}, \mathcal{I}, \tau\}$, where $T \in \mathcal{M}\setminus \mathcal{S}$ is the product molecule we desire to synthesize (A in Fig.~\ref{fig:retro tree}), $\mathcal{R}=\{r_1, r_2, \ldots, r_n\}\subseteq \mathcal{S}$ is the set of starting materials (E, F, G, H in Fig.~\ref{fig:retro tree}) that go through a series of reactions $\tau$ to synthesize A, and $\mathcal{I}=\{m_1, m_2, \ldots, m_u\}\subseteq \mathcal{M}\setminus\mathcal{S}$ is the set of intermediate products (B, C, D in Fig.~\ref{fig:retro tree}) where intermediate products are formed from reactants or intermediate products and then react further to give the final product or produce intermediate products.
-A reaction tree consists of multiple reaction routes.
-A reaction route is a path from the target molecule to a starting material in the reaction tree.
-According to the definition, the number of reaction routes is equal to the number of starting materials.
-We denote reaction route as $l$, the set of reaction routes as $\mathcal{L} = \{l_1, l_2, \ldots, l_n\}$, and we have
+\paragraph{Synthetic Route.} Given the above definitions, a synthetic route can also be organized as a graph-like structure, called reaction graph~\cite{shibukawa2020compret,nguyen2021generative}.
+In the rest of the paper, we use the terminology ``reaction graph'' instead of ``synthetic route''.
+An illustration of a reaction graph (denoted as $\mathcal{G}$) is shown in Figure~\ref{fig:retro graph}.
+Here, $\mathcal{G}=\{T, \mathcal{R}, \mathcal{I}, \tau\}$, where $T \in \mathcal{M}\setminus \mathcal{S}$ is the target molecule we desire to synthesize (A in Figure~\ref{fig:retro graph}), $\mathcal{R}=\{r_1, r_2, \ldots, r_n\}\subseteq \mathcal{S}$ is the set of starting materials (E, F, G, H in Figure~\ref{fig:retro graph}) that go through a series of reactions $\tau$ to synthesize A, and $\mathcal{I}=\{m_1, m_2, \ldots, m_u\}\subseteq \mathcal{M}\setminus\mathcal{S}$ is the set of intermediates (B, C, D in Figure~\ref{fig:retro graph}) formed from molecules represented by their child nodes, which can react further to produce the molecule represented by their parent nodes.
+A reaction graph consists of multiple paths from the target molecule to any starting material in the reaction graph.
+According to the definition, the number of paths is equal to the number of starting materials.
+We denote paths as $l$, the set of paths as $\mathcal{L} = \{l_1, l_2, \ldots, l_n\}$, and we have